European-Unified-ID/EUID-docs/api/README.md

 # Getting Started with EUID
-For EUID definition, forms, guiding principles, components, and other conceptual details, see [European Unified ID Overview](../README.md).
+For EUID definition, forms, guiding principles, components, differences between UID2 and EUID, and other conceptual details, see [European Unified ID Overview](../README.md).

 This page provides the following information required for you to get started with the EUID API:
 * [Contact Info](#contact-info)